-10.18 Change in Control and Severance Agreement, dated April 25, 2023, by and between Upwork Inc. and Erica Gessert.
-10-Q 001-38678 10.2 May 3, 2023 10.19 Transition and Separation Agreement, dated May 2, 2023, by and between Upwork Inc. and Eric Gilpin 10-Q 001-38678 10.1 August 2, 2023 21.1 List of Subsidiaries. Χ 23.1 Consent of PricewaterhouseCoopers LLP, independent registered public accounting firm. Х 24.1 Power of Attorney (included on signature page to Annual Report). Χ 31.1 Certification of Principal Executive Officer and Interim Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-X 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-X 32.1# Certification of Principal Executive Officer and Interim Principal Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-X 32.2# Certification of Principal Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-X 97.1 Upwork Inc. Incentive Compensation Recovery Policy Х 101.INS Inline XBRL Instance Document - the instance document does not appear in the interactive data file because its XBRL tags are embedded within the inline XBRL document.
-X 101.SCH Inline XBRL Taxonomy Extension Schema Document. Х 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document. Х 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document. Х 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document. Х 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document. Х 104 Cover Page Interactive Data File - the cover page from the Registrant's Annual Report on Form 10-K for the year ended December 31, 2022 is formatted in Inline XBRL. Х
+Exhibit Number Exhibit Title Form File No. Exhibit Filing date Filed Herewith 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. Х 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. Х 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. Х 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. Х 101.INS Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document). Х 101.SCH Inline XBRL Taxonomy Extension Schema Document. Х 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document. Х 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document. Х 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document. Х 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document. Х 104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101).
+X